shasankp000/CSE-Engineering-Notes/src/site/notes/Welcome to the CSE-Engineering-Notes website!.md

 ---
 # Work-in-Progress Notes:

-1. Machine Learning (85% done)
+1. Machine Learning (60% done)
+2. Soft Computing (Neural networks) (not started -- not in course -- still will do)
-2. Cyber Security (45% done)
+3. Cyber Security (not started)
-3. Operations Research (Started, work-in-progress)
+4. Operations Research (50% done)
-4. Physics - 1 (65% done)
+5. Physics - 1 (not started)
-5. Basic Electrical Engineering (not started)
+6. Basic Electrical Engineering (not started)
-6. Mathematics - 1A (70% done)
+7. Mathematics - 1A (70% done)
-7. Mathematics - 2A (notes generated, editing pending.)
+8. Mathematics - 2A (notes generated, editing pending.)
-8. Chemistry (not started)
+9. Chemistry (not started)

 ---
 # Check out my other projects if you are interested.

-1. AI Player: https://github.com/shasankp000/AI-Player (my latest and most popular project) (Website: https://shasankp000.github.io/AI-Player-Website/)
+1. AI Player: https://github.com/shasankp000/AI-Player (my latest and most popular project)
 2. PyMicMute: https://github.com/shasankp000/PyMicMute (a solution I came up with, for a friend).
 3. PyCraft: https://github.com/shasankp000/PyCraft (my first big project ever which is also why it also contains the most unoptimized garbage spaghetti code, but it still managed to go global and rake up a lot of stars lol.)
 4. DSA-C: https://github.com/shasankp000/DSA-C (Basically me learning and practicing DSA in C, might be useful for some people idk.)